This post may contain affiliate links. Please see our disclosure policy.

-A dosirak is a Korean lunchbox, similar to the more well known Japanese bento.
-Like the bento, a dosirak can have all sorts of side dishes but almost always has rice, side dishes, and some main protein.
+Dosirak is a Korean lunchbox, similar to the more well known Japanese bento.
+Like the bento, dosirak almost always has rice, side dishes, and some main protein.

 For many years in Korea, it was customary for moms to pack lunch for their children.
-In my mom’s family, she took on that responsibility as the middle child.
+In my mom’s family, she took on that responsibility as the eldest daughter.
 My mom had 4 siblings, so she was packing 5 lunches a day!

-If you’ve seen Squid Game or are familiar with modern dosirak items, you’ve probably seen mostly things like Spam or other tasty meats.
+If you’ve seen Squid Game or are familiar with modern dosirak items, you’ve probably seen things like Spam or other processed meats.
 Back when my mom was in school, Spam was pretty new in Korea and only the rich could afford it.
-My mom grew up kind of poor so her lunches were often made with fish cakes or cheap sausages.
-Spam and beef were for special occasions and were seen as treats back then.
-Another dosirak item that my mom made for special occasions is omurice- this was her favorite!
+My mom grew up kind of poor, so her lunches were often made with fish cakes or cheap sausages.

 Korea has four distinct seasons, and this played a big factor in what you were able to pack for lunch.
-Since there were no microwaves or refrigerators in schools at this time, you could only pack foods that would keep in the natural temperature at the time.
-For example, my mom would only pack perishable vegetables such as spinach and bean sprouts during the fall and winter months.
+There were no microwaves or refrigerators in schools at this time, so your lunch options were limited.
+My mom could only pack perishable vegetables such as seasoned spinach and seasoned bean sprouts during the fall and winter months.

-Most lunches had to be eaten at room temperature, but sometimes kids would put their dosirak on top of burning coals to heat it up.
-I am not sure where these were set up in the schools, but my mom recalls heating up her food this way.
+During the winter, some kids put their dosirak on top of burning coals to heat it up.
+My mom recalls heating up her food this way.

 You can find disposable dosirak sets at convenience stores all over Korea now as well.
 I would compare them to gas station food, but 10 times better.
 I survived off these lunches when I visited Korea a few years ago- they are very good!